rapmd73/fwoba/README.md

 1. **q** or **Q**.
 Gracefully quit the program and return to the command prompt.
 1. **1** to **8**.
 Digits after the decimal for vireing and correlating different zonwes and regions in the orderbook.
+1. **Space Bar**.
+Cycle through the various displays highlight by frequency weight, frequeny, and volume.

 ### Columns